What should I wear to our session?

 For this engagement session, we were planning for just before sunset, so we knew there would be yellow from the sunlight, and we were going to be outdoors in their backyard and around the area, so in nature where there's lots of greens and yellows.
 You can see these colours in her dress, which also has a hint of the burgundy colour he's wearing, so it ties everything into a beautifully wrapped neutrals bow.

 This winter engagement session took place outside in the snow -- just like they requested.
 So obviously there was going to be blue and white from the snow and sky and brown from the trees, so she wore a beautiful blue fur coat to match.
 This kept their photos neutral, luxurious, and timeless.

 Don't wear distracting patterns.

 Here are some examples to learn from.
 The first picture is an example of too much pattern at one time.
-Both of them are wearing patterns.
-His shirt is an example of wearing too small a pattern which is confusing to the camera and doesn't translate into photos well.
+In the second, both of them are wearing patterns which clash with each other and distract from their emotion.
+The last image, they're both wearing patterns again and shirt is an example of wearing too small a pattern which is confusing to the camera and doesn't translate into photos well.
 To keep it simple, only wear one pattern at a time and avoid large or busy patterns.

 Don't wear neon colours.

-When dealing with strong sunlight outdoors, any bright colours near you as will bounce onto your face, casting that colour on your skin tone.
-This is really difficult to fix in editing, so if your session is outdoors during the day, do us both a solid and avoid bright coloured clothing.
+Don't get me wrong, I love a good neon, but when dealing with strong sunlight outdoors, any bright colours near you as will bounce onto your face, casting that colour on your skin tone.
+This is really difficult to fix in editing, so if your session is outdoors during the day, do us both a solid and avoid brightly coloured clothing.